Flymo Leaf Blower

 Aerate your lawn

 A lawn thrives best when it’s aerated to be dense and fine.
 Aerating helps to oxygenate the grass and improve drainage; water and nutrients penetrate to the roots and the grass grows more shoots.
 Do not do this too early as you risk damaging the grass while it’s sensitive, but wait until the grass has come to life and you have mowed a couple of times.
-If you have a robotic lawnmower, remember to mark where the guide cable is located to avoid boundary wire breakage.

 Planting